nicuveo/BPP/README.md

 Brain++
 =======

-Brain++ is the result of a deranged thought: what if I preprocessed Brainfuck files with the C++ preprocessor?
+Brain++ is the result of a stupid thought: what if I preprocessed Brainfuck files with the C preprocessor?
 What if I used BOOST_PP?
 I could define functions?
 Constants?

 The result is Brain++: a collection of utility functions and constants for Brainfuck.
 The goal is to provide some basic stack-based instructions to simplify Brainfuck usage.